benedictfoo/Listening-Refuge/src/content/blog/2025/kingsofconvenience-rockytrail/index.md

 ---------------------------

 I like that the intro of the song starts without vocals.
-It begins with violins, percussion, and guitars with a bossa nova feel.
-Two vocals join in soon.
-One of them is harmonizing in a soothing way.
+It begins with violins, percussion, and guitars with a bossa nova feel, and is very chill and uplifting.
+Two vocals join in soon after with one harmonizing over the other in a soothing way.
-Together, the song is uplifting and makes me feel at ease.

 The singing is heartfelt when he is trying to reconcile with his friend.
 He seems to be happy when recalling how he felt his friend could reach any goal he wanted.
 He honestly was happy for them, because he felt his